 According to the American Academy of Ophthalmology, seeing flashes of light in the corner of your eye can be caused by a variety of factors or conditions.
 Some causes may be related to your eye health, while others may be related to other types of health conditions.

-Several types of eye-related issues may cause flashes of light to appear in the corner of your eye or field of vision.
+Several types of eye-related issues may cause flashes of light to appear in the corner of your eye or field of vision, such as:

 Flashes of light in your eye may not necessarily be caused by an eye-related issue.
-It may be a symptom of a different health condition.
+It may be a symptom of a different health condition, such as:

 Retinal detachment is a medical emergency and requires immediate medical attention to prevent vision loss.
 If you have the following symptoms, get medical help right away: